-Fruit is nature's candy.
-Whether it's succulent, tart, sweet, watery, or fleshy; whether it's with or without seeds, from the tree or the vine; I'm sure it's occurred to you to wonder, what fruits can dogs eat?
-Can dogs eat fruit?
-Dogster has the lowdown on some of the most popular fruits and whether they're safe for your dog to enjoy at snack, treat, or mealtime.
+I’m sure it’s occurred to you to wonder, what fruits can dogs eat?
+Can dogs eat strawberries?
+Can dogs eat apples?
+And can dogs eat grapes, mangoes, pears and raspberries…?
+Dogster has the lowdown on some of the most popular fruits and whether things like apples, grapes, strawberries, mangoes, pears, raspberries and other fruits are safe for dogs to have at snack, treat or mealtime.

 If you see your dog eat some grapes, the best course of action is to proceed directly to a veterinarian, who will induce vomiting.
 Not all dogs react in this way to grapes or raisins, but is it really worth taking the chance?
 Since the cause of dogs’ reaction to grapes is unknown, it is best to keep grapes, raisins, or any of their products or byproducts completely away from all dogs.